Azure/container-service-for-azure-china/acs-engine/README.md

-# Microsoft Azure Container Service Engine
+# Microsoft acs-engine deployment guide on Azure China

 The Azure Container Service Engine (acs-engine) generates ARM (Azure Resource Manager) templates for Docker enabled clusters on Microsoft Azure with your choice of DCOS, Kubernetes, or Swarm orchestrators.
 The input to acs-engine is a cluster definition file which describes the desired cluster, including orchestrator, features, and agents.
 The structure of the input files is very similar to the public API for Azure Container Service.